See below for: Info about possible TV mini series; Media Q and A;

-Development funds are now being raised to make "The Woman who defied Kings" into a TV mini series.
-Contact the author firstname.lastname@example.org for more information, and to participate.
+MOVIES AND TV "The Woman who defied Kings" is now under a paid option for development into a TV mini series.
+Contact the author at: email@example.com for more information.

 Interested in travel?
 Some of the topics on this website are also